grnet/synnefo/docs/admin-guide.rst

 Apart from using `kamaki` to see and hangle the available images, the administrator can use `snf-manage image-list` and `snf-manage image-show` commands to list and inspect the available public images.
-Also, the `--user-id` option can be used the see the images of a specific user.
+Also, the `--user` option can be used the see the images of a specific user.

 Virtual Servers